turingschool/curriculum/source/projects/the_scale_up.markdown

 For travel plans or event tickets, I generally care about making plans on a specific date.

 * Add an interface on the index pages which allows me to search for Reservations/Tickets by a range of dates.
-* Inclue a Calendar Picker UI for selecting the start and end dates.
+* Include a Calendar Picker UI for selecting the start and end dates.
 * Don't allow me to select dates in the past, or an end date prior to my start date

 #### Search By Region (Keevah)